 We are interested - with a view to where this could be expanded - in knowing how the current range of tax deductible measures for businesses in New Zealand compares with offshore arrangements.
 To that end (and noted in question 9 above) in 2010 the Government of the day removed tax depreciation on buildings.
 In our submission to the 2009/10 TWG which examined the issue, we pointed out that any decisions made in the area would most likely have significant effects, not only in terms of taxpayer funds saved, but also on associated residential property investment.
-While our wider BusinessNZ family did not have a strong view on removing depreciation on commercial/industrial buildings.
+While BusinessNZ did not have a strong view on removing depreciation on residential buildings, we strongly rejected any moves towards extending the removal of tax depreciation on commercial/industrial buildings.
 Such buildings typically depreciate over time as the specific requirements of the building can rapidly change due to new technology or a shift in focus involving business operations.
 We also believed care needs to be taken in differentiating between residential and commercial buildings if there is to be any ring fencing.

-We would therefore welcome the TWG again considering the reintroduction of depreciation on commercial/industrial buildings.
+BusinessNZ would therefore welcome the TWG again considering the reintroduction of depreciation on commercial/industrial buildings.